 Review

-Overall the Dewalt DW734 has all of the best features of an entry level benchtop planer.
-And while it doesn’t have a helical head or adjustable speed for most home woodworkers it will perform fine.
+Overall the Dewalt DW734 has all of the best features of an entry-level benchtop planer.
+And while it doesn’t have a spiral head or adjustable speed for most home woodworkers, it will perform fine.

-Working with a lot of hardwoods?
-Consider the two speed upgrade DW735 that will slow the speed rate and handle hardwoods with less chipping and a smoother finish.
+Are you working with a lot of hardwoods?
+Consider the two-speed upgrade DW735 that will slow the speed rate and handle hardwoods with less chipping and a smoother finish.

 Pros